Medical Plastic Injection Molding

 Engineered plastic resins are selected for physical properties, such as strength and resistance to chemicals, as well as cost and manufacturability.
-Medical applications involve molding processes, as well as multiple fabrication processes.
+Medical devices involve molding processes, as well as multiple fabrication processes.

-Assemblies can be delivered with different materials through multishot molding and overmolding.
+Medical assemblies can be delivered with different materials through multishot molding and overmolding.
 Components that require further assembly can be supplied with inserts and gasketing.

 Certain medical applications require sub-micron filters, which can be molded into a supporting structure.